 This is all very serious, real-life discourse, but Escape From New York is a landscape brimming with colourful caricatures, taking mainstream cinematic staples such as ‘cowboys at dawn’ and giving us a wholly fantastical picture that still manages to reflect modern society, one of the very reasons why Carpenter’s enduring vision has achieved such dissident cult status in the years since its release.
 Technically, this is classic Carpenter, with the kind of slow-building tension that make his very best movies so special, as slick shadows stalk our reluctant hero from every darkened crevice, a threat that only we, the audience, are aware of.
 As is invariably the case with the innovative musician who, along with regular collaborator Alan Howarth, has given us some of cinema’s most memorable themes, all of this is punctuated by a devastatingly minimalist, trademark score, a static synth classic that syncs with the plot’s beautiful pacing, often chiming with a downbeat, almost reluctant heroism that complements our protagonist perfectly.

 But in the end, this is Snake’s movie.
-From his ‘man with no name’ snarl to the James Bond Gadgets he’s equipped with, he is the illustrative driving force of a movie chocked with colourful characters bound to a dull and colourless landscape.
+From his ‘man with no name’ snarl to the James Bond Gadgets, he is the illustrative driving force of a movie chocked with colourful characters who are bound to a dull and colourless landscape.
 Plissken oozes nonchalance in the face of adversity.
 He is the personification of Carpenter’s own rebellious streak, an unwilling, distinctly mortal superhero who speaks for the little man without ever really speaking at all, who trudges on in spite of himself, and who succeeds in acts of heroism simply because there is no one else left to do it.